 - One thing to Write, another to market: You might be a skilled writer, the next William Shakespeare, one of the best at what you do and still sell less than someone who can’t even make correct tenses.
 Many skilled self-published writers do not see the need to market their work because they feel “their work should speak for them.”
 Most often than not, this leads to stunted sales.
 The trick is to put twice the effort you put into writing on your marketing strategy.

-- Maybe…just maybe your book is bad: You might not want to admit it, but this could be a valid reason why your book isn’t making sales.
-In this instance, you may need a developmental editor, or better still, a reputable publishing house to turn a poorly written manuscript int a masterpiece through end-to-end services.
+- Maybe, just maybe, your book is bad: You might not want to admit it, but this could be a valid reason why your book isn’t making sales.
+In this instance, you may need a developmental editor, or better still, a reputable publishing house to turn a poorly written manuscript into a masterpiece through end-to-end services.